datawire/ambassador-docs/docs/emissary/1.13/howtos/rate-limiting-tutorial.md

             memory: 100Mi
 ```

-This configuration tells Ambassador about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.
+This configuration tells $OSSproductName$ about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.

-Ambassador will see the RateLimitService and reconfigure itself within a few seconds.
-Note that the v2 API is available for the Ambassador.
+$OSSproductName$ will see the RateLimitService and reconfigure itself within a few seconds.
+Note that the v2 API is available for the $OSSproductName$.

-## 2. Configure Ambassador Mappings
+## 2. Configure $OSSproductName$ Mappings

-Ambassador only validates requests on Mappings which set rate limiting descriptors.
-If Ambassador cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.
+$OSSproductName$ only validates requests on Mappings which set rate limiting descriptors.
+If $OSSproductName$ cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.

 ### v0 API

-Ambassador 0.50.0 and later requires the `v2` API Version for rate limiting.
+$OSSproductName$ 0.50.0 and later requires the `v2` API Version for rate limiting.
 The `v2` API uses the `labels` attribute to attach rate limiting descriptors.
 Review the [Rate Limits configuration documentation](../../topics/using/rate-limits/) for more information.

 Replace the label that is applied to the `service-backend` with: